This is the multi-page printable view of this section. Click here to print.

 Here’s how to set it up:

-1. Create an incoming webhook in Teams, take note of its URL (you will need it in step 2 below).
+1. Create a workflow in Teams, take note of its URL (you will need it in step 2 below).
+More information on how to create a Teams workflow in the Concepts section.

 The messageType property should be set to formatted.